ruano-a/EasyPeasySymfonyDockerProd/README.md

-# EasyPeasySymfonyDockerProd (and with and a mail server, and traefik, optionally.
+# EasyPeasySymfonyDockerProd (and with a mail server, and traefik, optionally.
 Giving https.
 With traefik.
 Unless you don't want it)

 # How to install the production